Liz Jarvis: Political career

 Jarvis joined the Liberal Democrats in 2018, having been a "lifelong Labour voter".
 She stood in Southampton Itchen in the 2019 general election, coming third with 5.3% of the vote when the seat was won by Conservative Royston Smith with a narrow majority over Labour.
-In 2022 she was elected as an Eastleigh Borough Councillor for the Hamble and Netley ward, with a majority of over 1000.
+In 2022 she was elected as an Eastleigh borough councillor for the Hamble and Netley ward, with a majority of over 1000.

 In the 2024 general election she was elected as the Liberal Democrat MP for Eastleigh, winning the seat back from the Conservatives for the first time since 2015 and overturning a notional majority of 8,641 (calculated as the likely outcome of the 2019 election on the 2024 boundaries).
 She had a majority of 1,546 (3.3%) over the Conservative candidate; there were six candidates and a turnout of 66%.
-She chose not to stand down as a Borough Councillor and told journalists she would donate her councillor allowance to charities.
+She chose not to stand down as a borough councillor and told journalists she would donate her councillor allowance to charities.
 In September 2024, she made her maiden speech in the House of Commons during a debate on Great British Energy.
-On 21st October 2024 she was appointed to the House of Commons Culture, Media and Sport Select Committee.
+On 21 October 2024 she was appointed to the House of Commons Culture, Media and Sport Select Committee.
 In November 2024, Jarvis voted for the Terminally Ill Adults (End of Life) Bill.

 She stood down as a councillor in January 2025.

 Personal life

-Jarvis has a son who she raised as a single parent since he was aged 18 months.
+Jarvis has a son whom she raised as a single parent since he was aged 18 months.
 She lives outside the Eastleigh constituency, in Hamble Valley.
 From 2019 to 2023 she was a trustee of Home-Start Westminster, a charity supporting families in London.